Tool Torture: The Milwaukee M12 LED Trueview Flashlight

-Milwaukee M12 Flashlight Drop Test
+Milwaukee M12 TrueView Flashlight Drop Test

 milwaukee m12

 We would.
-We know that nobody uses their tools for anything but what they were intended for so we decided to use the flashlight as a hammer.
-The first test was a typical finish nail and the battery end of the flashlight was used.
+We know nobody uses their tools for anything but what they were intended for, so we used the flashlight as a hammer.
+The first test was a typical finish nail, and the battery end of the flashlight was used.
 The nail did not stand a chance.
 We then went to a little longer and larger diameter nail, a 1-3/4In roofing nail.
-The flashlight did not skip a beat and drove it in with no problem.
-Feeling a little discouraged we grabbed a 2-3/8In sheeting nail and turned the flashlight around so we would be hitting it on the light end of the flashlight.
-This did not slow it down either.
-The final test was a 3-1/2In 16d framing nail.
-The flashlight struggled getting this to the wood but over time it was able to drive the nail into the 2×4’s.
-The battery was knocked out of the unit but again all we had to do was to reinstall the battery and it worked just like new.
-This round went to the flashlight.
+The flashlight did not skip a beat and drove it in without a problem.

 Milwaukee Drill Powered Bike: